rodcsant/linux-iac-project-1/README.md

 # linux-iac-project-1
-Files for the DIO Impulso DevOps AWS Bootcamp - IAC Project
+Bash script for provisioning creating of users, folders and change permissions on Linux.
+IaC project for DIO/Impulso DevOps AWS bootcamp.